20 Ways to stay focused at work (+ instant hacks)

 • Take your laptop, put on your headphones (if you want a fully immersive effect), and focus all your attention on the task at hand.

-As a result, you’ll likely work faster and achieve better-quality results, as well as feel a nice tingle of accomplishment once you re-emerge in the open office with a perfect final product.
+As a result, you’ll likely work faster and achieve better-quality results.
+You’ll probably also feel a nice tingle of accomplishment once you re-emerge in the open office with a perfect final product.

 Your phone is often your biggest obstacle on the road to focus at work.
-You can use it for phone calls, texting, browsing the Web, posting pics on Instagram, and more — which, in work talk, means that you can use it to waste the time you should be working.
+You can use it for phone calls, texting, browsing the Web, posting pics on Instagram, and more.
+In other words, you might use your phone to waste the time you should be allocating to work.

 So, if you’re wondering how to increase focus and attention, avoid your phone like the plague during work hours.